Christian terrorism: Interpretations of Christian morality or theology

-Perpetrators have frequently cited their very individual forms of Christianity as both a justification and a motivation for their actions.
-Typically, as with attacks on abortion clinics as well as with attacks on LGBT people, the perpetrators use a nuanced negativity from an established Church as a justification for unsanctioned acts of violence.
-However, they may also have a wholly individual theology that is unrecognizable as established Christian dogma.
-Conventional Christian Bible interpretations also offer a number of sanctions against violence as a political or religious weapon.
+Perpetrators have frequently cited Christianity as both a justification and a motivation for their actions.
+Typically, as with attacks on abortion clinics as well as with attacks on LGBT people, the perpetrators use doctrine from an established Church as a justification for unsanctioned acts of violence.
+However, they may also have a wholly individual theology that deviates from established Christian dogma.

-On 12 December 2022, a fundamentalist Christian terror attack that resulted in the deaths of six people deaths occurred in Wieambilla, Australia.
+On 12 December 2022, a fundamentalist Christian terror attack that resulted in the deaths of six people occurred in Wieambilla, Queensland, Australia.
 Premillennialism was cited by police as the terrorists' motivation.

 Mental health

 There are a wide variety of mental health conditions and illness, and it is quite rare for them to lead to violence.
 Objectively determining the mental health of a terrorist is often complicated by a number of factors.
 There is minimal statistically robust information specifically on terrorists who claim Christian motivation.
-However, Gill et al 2014 claims that about 30% of right wing, 52% of single issue and 25% of Al Qaeda related individual terrorists and 8% of those in a terrorist group have a mental illness.
+However, Gill says that about 30% of right wing, 52% of single issue, and 8% of those in a terrorist group have a mental illness.
 Another study found that about 53% of individual terrorists could have been characterized as socially isolated before their attacks.
 People in some terrorist groups are less likely to have a mental illness than the general population, due to the selection criteria of such groups.
 Mental illness does not seem to unduly prevent terrorists from performing successful complex attacks.